wp-plugins/restaurant-reservations/readme.txt

 Accept restaurant reservations and table bookings online.
 Quickly confirm or reject bookings, send out custom email notifications, restrict booking times and more.

 * Quickly confirm or reject a booking
-* Admin email notification when a booking request is made
+* Receive an email notification when a booking request is made
-* Customer email notifications when their request is confirmed or rejected
+* Notify a customer by email when their request is confirmed or rejected
-* Limit available booking times
+* Automatically block bookings when you're closed, including holidays and one-off openings
 * Custom user role to manage bookings
 * Add your booking form to any page, post or widget area
 * Customize all notification messages, and date and time formats
+* Add and edit bookings from the admin panel

 More features will be added to this plugin and addons will be created which extend the functionality or integrate with third-party services.
 Follow future developments at [Theme of the Crop](http://themeofthecrop.com/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Restaurant%20Reservations) or read the Upgrade Notices when you see updates for this plugin in your WordPress admin panel.